thyth/hive/README.md

 - For `foo` and `bar` both tunneled to the `west` and `east` sites trying to connect to each other, both clients will resolve based on their own tunnel priority order, but should achieve connectivity regardless.
 In practice, multi-site tunneling clients should order their tunnels from highest to lowest tunnel link bandwidth for best performance.

+## Site Configuration

+- DHCP Server (e.g. ISC dhcpd) configured to update A and PTR records on the local DNS master (i.e. `zone` designating the local DNS master server as `primary` for `west.example.com`).
+ISC dhcpd configuration permits only one DNS server for updates (sent as RFC2136 update commands).
+- DNS Server (e.g. ISC BIND) configured as the authoritative master for both the local site namespace (e.g.
+  `west.example.com`) and the rendezvous namespace (e.g. `rdvu.example.com`).
+The local site namespace shall be configured to notify the Hive instance as a "slave" DNS server (e.g. `notify explicit;` and `also-notify { <hive instance IP> };`).
+The local Hive instance must be permitted to perform zone transfers (e.g. `allow-transfer { ... };` ).
+- For security reasons, both the update commands and zone transfer should be TSIG authenticated.